zh4ck3r8080/toripbounce/README.md

 4. sudo ./installme.sh

-Now, you can use this tool by typing toripbounce.
+Now, you can use this tool by typing "toripbounce".